 We often groups things together.
 Everyone in this class, your group of friends, your family.
 These are all collections of people.
-Set theory is an mathematical language to talk about collections.
-In this section, we define a number of operations on sets.
+Set theory is a mathematical language to talk about collections.

 The easiest way to visualize a set is to use a Venn diagram.
-A Venn Diagram is a geometrical interpretation of a set.
-Intuitively, a set is just a collection of objects that have something in common.
-We will represent sets by capital letters, and elements of sets will be represented by lower case letters.
-We have two ways to write down the contents of a set:
+A Venn Diagram is a geometrical visualization of a set, or collection of sets.
+Abstractly, a set is just a collection of objects that have something in common.
+We will denote sets with upper-case letters, and elements of sets will be denoted with lower-case letters.
+There are two ways to write down the contents of a set:

 - 1. List all the elements of the set.
-Each element should be separated by a comma and contained between curly brackets ({}).
+Each element should be separated by a comma and there entire list of elements is written between curly brackets: $\{ \text{ and } \}$ .
 For example suppose A is the set of the first 5 letters of the alphabet.
-Then $A = \{a, b, c, d, e\}$. - 2.
+Then $A = \{a, b, c, d, e\}$ . - 2.
 Write down a property that all elements of the set have in common.
-For example if A is the set of all positive integers, then we can describe A as follows $A = \{x \mid x \ge 0 \text{ and } x \text{ is an integer}\}$.
+For example, if A is the set of all positive integers, then we can describe A as follows $A = \{x \mid x \ge 0 \text{ and } x \text{ is an integer}\}$ .
 This is read "A is the set of all x such that x is an integer that is greater than or equal to zero".

-Definition 1.1 (Set) Any collection of objects (formally, a set is a collection of elements of a universal set1). \triangleleft
+Definition 1.1 (Set) Any collection of objects (formally, a set is a collection of elements of a universal set). $\triangleleft$